 Mr. Szabó joined the Gas Division of MOL Group in 2007.
 He was the Executive Director of Origination and Structured Trading at MOL Energy Trade Ltd. between 2010 and 2011, then managed the Swiss subsidiary of MET Group as CEO at MET International AG between 2011 and 2014.

-In addition to his role as CEO of MET Hungary Ltd., Mr. Szabó is the Chairman of the Board of Directors of E2 Hungary Ltd., the joint venture energy trading company established by Magyar Telekom Plc and MET Holding AG.
+In addition to his role as Country Chairman Hungary, MET Group, Mr. Szabó is the Chairman of the Board of Directors of E2 Hungary Ltd., the joint venture energy trading company established by Magyar Telekom Plc and MET Holding AG.
 Mr. Szabó is also responsible for the operation of MET Croatia d.o.o.

 Marcel heads the Banking and Finance practice in Amsterdam.
 His experience covers a broad range of finance and restructuring transactions.
 Marcel is a member of the Energy group and specializes in real estate finance, projects (energy and infrastructure), trade and commodity (including export) finance, cash management and acquisition finance.
 He acts for both lenders and borrowers on domestic and cross-border deals.